iwangjian/TRIP/README.md

 # TRIP
-This repository contains code and data for the paper [Target-constrained Bidirectional Planning for Generation of Target-oriented Proactive Dialogue]() (TBA) accepted by ACM Transactions on Information Systems (TOIS).
+This repository contains code and data for the paper [Target-constrained Bidirectional Planning for Generation of Target-oriented Proactive Dialogue](https://arxiv.org/abs/2403.06063) accepted by ACM Transactions on Information Systems (TOIS).

 ## Overview
 We propose a novel target-constrained bidirectional planning (TRIP) approach for target-oriented proactive dialogue systems.
 It plans an appropriate dialogue path by *looking ahead* and *looking back*, bidirectionally generating a dialogue path consisting of a sequence of <action, topic> pairs using two Transformer decoders.
 They are expected to supervise each other and converge on consistent actions and topics by minimizing the decision gap and contrastive generation of targets.